hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

     IdentityFile ~/.ssh/id_sf-sg-segfault-net
     SetEnv SECRET=xxyyzz
 ```
 ###### The .ssh folder below might not appear if you do not have hidden files checked.
-Do that, or alternatively, swap out (yourusername) with, you guessed it, your username, and put that in the file explorer’s address bar.
+Do that, or alternatively, swap out (yourusername) with, you guessed it, your windows username, and put that in the file explorer’s address bar.

 >The keen eyed among you will have noticed the file created in Part 1(aka the private key) is being called by the file we are naming config as IdentityFile